AmraniCh/ajax-router/README.md

 ### `dispatch()`

 *Start dispatching the current AJAX request to the appropriate handler (controller method or a callback function).*

+## Background

+This library lets you route your AJAX requests to a controller method or a specific callback, depending on a specific request parameter variable that contains the desired function/method name to be executed on the server-side, this library can be useful for some legacy web applications that not use a URL based routing and not requires some additional server components to be enabled like the Apache rewrite module for example, the library also can improve the way that your AJAX requests are handled and help you to write clean code to achieve high maintainable code.

+The idea of the library came to my mind a long time ago when I was mostly developing web applications using just plain PHP, these applications were performing a lot of AJAX requests into a single PHP file, that file can have a hundred lines that handled this requests depending on function name that sent with the request as a parameter, so I've started to think of ways to clean up a little this file and improve the readability and make the code more maintainable.

 ## Inspirations